Last Updated: February 1, 2022

-This Privacy Policy describes LHB, Inc.’s (“we”, “us”, or “our”) policies and procedures regarding the collection, use, and disclosure of the information of users of our website (“you” or “your”) when you use our website.
+This Privacy Statement describes LHB, Inc.’s (“we”, “us”, or “our”) policies and procedures regarding the collection, use, and disclosure of the information of users of our website (“you” or “your”) when you use our website.
 Our website address is: http://lhbcorp.com (the “website”).

 Collection of Your Personal Data